 Course Description: This course will introduce to students the terminology, definitions, and concepts that are required to select, manipulate, evaluate and successfully use materials in biomedical applications.
 This course covers structure-property relationships, biocompatibility criteria, and physiological/clinical performance, as well as regulatory and ethical issues.
-The course should provide a framework for each student to understand biomaterial physical and biological properties used in medical device design applications.
+The course provides a framework for students to understand biomaterial physical and biological properties used in medical device design applications.